Disposal of unwanted medicines

 The card is based on a Lloydspharmacy document; Community Pharmacy England is grateful to Lloydspharmacy for allowing the modification of their document so that it may be used by all pharmacies.

 In 2016, NHS England agreed a new national framework agreement for the collection and disposal of waste medicines, and, as previous contracts expired, Anenta Limited began to be contracted to manage the collection and disposal of waste medicines.
 Anenta manages NHS England’s supply chain and contracts for the collection of relevant waste types and should be considered the main contact point in the designated regions.
 Anenta does not physically collect the waste itself.
-More information can be found on our news story HERE.
+More information can be found in our news story.

 These FAQs are currently under review and this Health Technical Memorandum 07-01: Safe management of healthcare waste is currently under review.